Galser/tf-nginx-module/README.md

 # Example usage

-For the example usage see the [README.md](examples/README.md) in the examples folder
+For the example usage see the [README.md](examples/README.md) in the examples folder.

 # Technologies